About the Project

 The Mani Laboratory @The Albert Einstein College of Medicine, INC has an open position for a highly motivated postdoctoral fellow to be part of an expanding research program on novel aspects of the microbial biofilms and C. elegans inflammation and aging.
 This position is being filled in conjunction with The Nudler Laboratory at NYU and will benefit significantly from the collaboration of both laboratories.

-Please e-mail your CV and cover letter focusing on your interests and goals, along with contact information (and/or letters) from three referees to: [email protected] OR [email protected]
+Please e-mail your CV and cover letter focusing on your interests and goals, along with contact information (and/or letters) from three referees to: [Email Address Removed] OR [Email Address Removed]